bjerkins/advanced_alg/assignment_2/report.md

 # Exercise 3 (a)

-We would use a Fibonacci min-heap as the datastructure since we have a constant time to insert an element and $O(n \log n)$ to extract the minimum.
+We would use a Fibonacci min-heap as the data structure since we have a constant time to insert an element and $O(\log n)$ to extract the minimum, yielding a total time of $O(k\log n)$ to extract the $k$ lowest elements.

 # Exercise 3 (b)

-Inserting a key to the heap would takes $O(1)$ time.
+Inserting a key to the heap takes $O(1)$ time.

 # Exercise 4 (a)